 When cortisol goes up, melatonin goes down.

-With increased stress, most of the time, cortisol levels increase generally, throughout the day.
 But, this is especially problematic when cortisol levels spike or increase at night.
-It can make it hard to sleep and also keeps people from getting the deep repair that comes from sleep.
-You see, melatonin is not just sleep inducing.
-It’s pain relieving, anti-inflammatory, and acts as an antioxidant, quenching oxidative stress.
+Cortisol spikes at night can make it harder to sleep and also can keep people from getting the recovery and repair that comes during deep sleep.

 What elevates cortisol?

 Cortisol increases as an adaptive response in an attempt to buffer stress.
-In general cortisol increases in response to any stress – emotional, physical, social, or spiritual.
+In general, cortisol increases in response to any stress, whether it’s emotional, physical, social, or spiritual.
 There are rare cases where cortisol levels are abnormally low.

-- Reactive Hypoglycemia: If someone eats too much sugar, especially at night, the insulin response tends to “overreact” causing a drop in blood sugar in the early hours of the following morning.
-If someone is waking up too early (usually between 2am and 4am), reactive hypoglycemia causing an early cortisol awakening response is usually to blame.
+Reactive Hypoglycemia: If someone eats too much sugar, especially at night, the insulin response tends to “overreact” causing a drop in blood sugar in the early hours of the following morning.
+If someone is waking up too early (usually between 2 am and 4 am), reactive hypoglycemia causing an early cortisol awakening response is usually to blame.

-- Stress of nearly any kind.
+Stress, of nearly any kind.

-- Lack of nutrient absorption.
+Lack of nutrient absorption.

-- Any cause of inflammation (including gut microbiota disturbances, chronic viruses, heavy metal or other environmental toxicity, etc.)
+Any cause of inflammation, including gut microbiota disturbances, chronic viruses, heavy metal or other environmental toxicity, etc.

 Sleep and Endometriosis Healing

 Sleep is essential for energy and daily repair.
 It’s also clearly an essential tool in the fight against fatigue.

 Melatonin and Pain in Endometriosis

-In a randomized controlled trial, when melatonin was compared with a placebo for women with chronic pelvic pain associated with endometriosis, use of melatonin reduced daily pain scores and period pain, both by nearly 40%.
+In a randomized controlled trial, when melatonin was compared with placebo for women with chronic pelvic pain associated with endometriosis, the use of melatonin reduced daily pain scores and period pain, both by nearly 40%.

 Specifically, “Post hoc analysis showed that compared with placebo, the treatment (10mg of melatonin daily for 8 weeks) reduced daily pain scores by 39.80% (95% confidence interval [CI] 12.88-43.01%) and dysmenorrhea by 38.01% (95% CI 15.96-49.15%).”

 Does melatonin directly impact endometrial tissue?

+MR1B expression did not differ between the tissue groups.
 Treating the tissues with melatonin inhibited estrogen-induced endometrial cell proliferation at 48 hours of culture.

 Using Sleep and Melatonin to Reduce Inflammation and The Proliferation of Endometriosis

 Other supplements that can support better quality sleep for women with endometriosis that I commonly use in my practice are lavender, L-theanine, Lactium casein decapeptide, and GABA.

 Other practices to improve sleep, lower cortisol levels, and get the anti-inflammatory and antioxidant benefits of melatonin for those with endometriosis:

-- Health coaching to address each individual’s stress and how to reduce the total stress load.
+Health coaching to address each individual’s stress and how to reduce the total stress load.

-- Reducing or eliminating sugar, alcohol, and caffeine.
+Reducing or eliminating sugar, alcohol, and caffeine.

-- Daily exposure to at least 30-60 minutes of natural, outdoor light.
+Daily exposure to at least 30-60 minutes of natural, outdoor light.

-- A calming sleep routine.
+A calming sleep routine.

-- A cool dark room for sleeping.
+A cool dark room for sleeping.

-- A right-sized daily exercise program.
+A right-sized daily exercise program.

-- Regular massage therapy.
+Regular massage therapy.

-- A high protein snack before bed.
+A high-protein snack before bed.

-Prioritizing sleep and using melatonin and other sleep supportive supplements and practices therapeutically are key parts of a holistic plan for addressing endometriosis symptoms.
+Prioritizing sleep and using melatonin and other sleep-supportive supplements and practices therapeutically are key parts of a holistic plan for addressing endometriosis symptoms.